navneet-nmk/pytorch-rl/README.md

   </tr>
 </table>

-This repository contains all standard model-free and model-based(coming) RL algorithms in Pytorch
+This repository contains all standard model-free and model-based(coming) RL algorithms in Pytorch.
+(May also contain some research ideas I am working on currently)

 # What is it?
 pytorch-rl implements some state-of-the art deep reinforcement learning algorithms in Pytorch, especially those concerned with continuous action spaces.
 You can train your algorithm efficiently either on CPU or GPU.
 Furthermore, pytorch-rl works with OpenAI Gym out of the box.
 This means that evaluating and playing around with different algorithms is easy.
 Of course you can extend pytorch-rl according to your own needs.